Gangadhar-7/TERRAFORM_CODE_PROJECT/README.md

 ## Assignment 4: Project description
 Updated the terraform script to create an EC2 instance from the custom AMI image.

+## Assignment 6: Project description
+Updated the terraform script to create a DNS A record and point the subdomain to the EC2 Ip address.

 <br>
 Developer - Nagendra babu Shakamuri <br>
 NUID - 002771584 </br>